ptdatkhtn/content-filters-package/README.md

 # Content Filters

-This package is used in ... for following purposes ...
+This package is used in Content manager and Radar App for filtering content.